 For the Director: Termination of employment (other than for gross misconduct) or reduction of hours worked so as to render the Director ineligible for coverage.
-(2) For 1/2023 s of Deleted: 19 dependents: (a) Death of the Director; (b) Divorce or legal separation; (c) Loss of coverage due to the Director becoming entitled for Medicare, or (d) For a dependent child, ceasing to qualify as a dependent under the plan.
+(2) For 1/2023 dependents: (a) Death of the Director; (b) Divorce or legal separation; (c) Loss of coverage due to the Director becoming entitled for Medicare, or (d) For a dependent child, ceasing to qualify as a dependent under the plan.